hashicorp/terraform-enterprise-helm/README.md

 ### Create an Administrative User

-In order to retrieve an _initial admin creation token_ or and iact visit the `admin/retrieve-iact` url path with a browser or curl from a source ip address and time in agreement with your `TFE_IACT_SUBNETS` and `TFE_IACT_TIME_LIMIT` settings.
+In order to retrieve an _initial admin creation token_ or an iact, visit the `admin/retrieve-iact` url path with a browser or curl from a source ip address within your `TFE_IACT_SUBNETS` range and a time before the limit defined by the `TFE_IACT_TIME_LIMIT` setting.

 ```shell
 curl https://terraform-enterprise.terraform-enterprise.svc.cluster.local/admin/retrieve-iact